rycolos/Fitness-Tracker-Pipeline/README.md

 Originally, I was inputting data into a Google Sheet and intended to load that automatically into RDS.
 Unfortunately, I am deprecating this method as Google makes auth against a private sheet too cumbersome to manage.

 ## Transform
-Transformation is run daily on an EC2 instance.
+Transformation is run daily at 0600 UTC on an EC2 instance.
+`0 6 * * * /home/ubuntu/fitness-tracker-pipeline/infra/scripts/run.sh`

 ### dbt run
 `dbt snapshot --profiles-dir=profiles`